UoA-CARES/cares_reinforcement_learning/docs/stats/user_guide.md

 - `env_config`
 - `train_config`

+!!! warning "Do not use non-distinguishing parameters"
-Do not add a comparison parameter when it has the same value for every run and does not define a meaningful experimental condition.
+    Do not supply a comparison parameter that has the same value for every run and does not define a meaningful experimental condition.

 ### Single-task command